airbytehq/airbyte/docs/operator-guides/security.md

 Most Airbyte Open Source connectors support encryption-in-transit (SSL or HTTPS).
 We recommend configuring your connectors to use the encryption option whenever available.

 ### Telemetry
-Airbyte does send anonymized data to our services to improve the product.
+Airbyte does send anonymized data to our services to improve the product (especially connector reliability and scale).
 To disable telemetry, modify the .env file and define the following environment variable:

 ```
 TRACKING_STRATEGY=logging